fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 set the `uom` attribute to KHZ, otherwise set the `uom` attribute to MHZ.

 ## Notes
-\[1\]: It is assumed that validation of the flight plan ensures when code 'N' is included in field 10a, no other code is included, but such validation is not part of the translation rules.
+\[1\]: It is assumed that validation of the flight plan ensures code 'N' is included in field 10a only when no other code is included, but such validation is not part of the translation rules.

 \[2\]: It is assumed that validation of the flight plan ensures the